project-gauntlet/gauntlet/README.md

 ## Application packaging for Linux

-This section contains a list of things that could be useful to someone who wants to package application for Linux distribution.
+This section contains a list of things that could be useful fir someone who wants to package application for Linux distribution.
 If something is missing, please [create an issue](https://github.com/project-gauntlet/gauntlet/issues).

 Gauntlet executable consists of three applications:

 - `$ path/to/gauntlet/executable server`
     - Needs to be started when user logs in
-- `$ path/to/gauntlet/executable client`
+- `$ path/to/gauntlet/executable open`
-    - Started on demand using <kbd>Super</kbd> key (or any other key/shortcut depending on your preference)
+    - Expected to be run on demand using some global shortcut
 - `$ path/to/gauntlet/executable management`
-    - Started on demand from the list of available applications (will vary depending on desktop environment or windows manager chosen)
+    - Started on demand from the list of available applications (will vary depending on desktop environment or window manager chosen) or from Gauntlet itself

-Client and Settings applications expect Server to always be running.
+Settings applications expect Server to always be running.
-Recommended way of ensuring that is running Server as Systemd service.
+Recommended way of ensuring that is running Server as SystemD service.
-Communication is done via DBus session bus.

 ###### Directories used

 - data dir - `$XDG_DATA_HOME/gauntlet` or `$HOME/.local/share/gauntlet`
     - contains application state `data.db`
+- cache dir - `$XDG_CACHE_HOME/gauntlet` or `$HOME/.cache/gauntlet`
+    - contains icon cache
 - config dir - `$XDG_CONFIG_HOME/gauntlet` or `$HOME/.config/gauntlet`
     - contains application config `config.toml`
     - application will never do changes to config file
+- `.desktop` file at locations defined by [Desktop Entry Specification](https://specifications.freedesktop.org/desktop-entry-spec/desktop-entry-spec-latest.html)

 Application and Dev Tools use temporary directories:

 - Rust: [tempfile crate](https://crates.io/crates/tempfile)
 - JS: [NodeJS mkdtemp](https://nodejs.org/api/fs.html#fspromisesmkdtempprefix-options)

-Client and Setting applications have GUI and therefore use all the usual graphics-related stuff from Wayland or X11.
+Client and Setting applications have GUI and therefore use all the usual graphics-related stuff from X11.
-For Wayland currently no special protocols are required, but it may change in the future.
+Wayland is not supported at the moment.

 ## Building Gauntlet
 You will need: